Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/vrack-k8s-custom-gateway/guide.en-gb.md

 > Terraform
 >> > [!primary]
 >> >
->> > You can create your networks and subnets using Terraform by following [this guide](/pages/public_cloud/public_cloud_network_services/getting-started-02-create-private-network-gateway)
+>> > You can create your networks and subnets using Terraform by following [this guide](/pages/public_cloud/public_cloud_network_services/getting-started-02-create-private-network-gateway).
 >>
->> You need to create a file, let's name it ‘kubernetes-cluster-test.tf with this content:
+>> You need to create a file, let's name it `kubernetes-cluster-test.tf` with this content:
 >>
 >> ```python
 >> # Create your Kubernetes cluster